Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Results

-One may question whether explainable prediction of text complexity is still a necessary preliminary step in the pipeline if a strong, end-to-end simplification generator is used (which is not the focus of this paper).
+One may question whether explainable prediction of text complexity is still a necessary preliminary step in the pipeline if a strong, end-to-end simplification generator is used.
 We show that it is.
-To illustrate the importance of complexity prediction, we consider the scenario where a pre-trained, end-to-end text simplification model is blindly applied to texts irrespective of their complexity level.
-From text simplification literature we select the current best text simplification models on WikiLarge and Newsela which have released pre-trained models:
+We consider the scenario where a pre-trained, end-to-end text simplification model is blindly applied to texts regardless of their complexity level, compared to only simplifying those considered complex by the best performing complexity predictor in Table~\ref{table_results_classification}.
+Such a comparison demonstrates whether adding complexity prediction as a preliminary step is beneficial to a text simplification process when a state-of-the-art, end-to-end simplifier is already in place.
+From literature we select the current best text simplification models on WikiLarge and Newsela which have released pre-trained models:

 \begin{itemize} \item ACCESS \cite{martin2019controllable}, a controllable sequence-to-sequence simplification model that reported the highest performance (41.87 SARI) on WikiLarge.